iambumblehead/ganimas.com/README.md

 });
 ```

-See the application render "hello world" in a browser document.
+See the application render "hello world" in a browser document!

+**`gani.init` is called with two configuration objects**

+ 1. **The general configuration** in *main_cfg.js* defines an array of 'pages' available to the application runtime.
+Each 'page', here after called a 'page object', corresponds to a specific behaviour, such as a text field, a navigation list or an animated canvas.

+ 2. **The environment configuration**, seen as the second parameter, returns "patterns" to the application, which are used to populate and connect nodes associating with the page objects defined in the _general cofiguration_.
+Patterns may be returned from network requests (client) or filesystem reads (server).

 ------------------------------